-We will need to ensure that we are planning for the right number and types of new homes in the right places to meet the needs our growing and aging population.
+We will need to ensure that we are planning for the right number and types of new homes in the right places to meet the needs of our growing and aging population.

 We will not only need to provide good quality new homes but also create good quality neighbourhoods, places and communities which work well too.
-So it will be vital that new housing development has the right infrastructure to support it and in the Melton Borough this includes the need for the Melton Mowbray Distributor Road as well as ensuring there are sufficient school places and healthcare services.
+So, it will be vital that new housing development has the right infrastructure to support it and in the Melton Borough this includes the need for the Melton Mowbray Distributor Road as well as ensuring there are sufficient school places and healthcare services.
+We will also need to make sure that these new places are well maintained over time, with effective long term management plans in place for open and green spaces in particular.

 We also need to ensure that we link housing growth with jobs, leisure facilities and all the other things that make the Melton Borough a great place to live, work and visit, otherwise we risk creating unsustainable commuter towns and villages which are unaffordable for local people to live in.

 The Council has a key role as the local planning authority to work with local communities, developers and other partners to strategically lead and deliver the housing growth the Melton Borough requires.
 This includes setting out the strategic framework for housing growth (through the Melton Local Plan) as well as providing good quality and responsive planning services.
-The government is planning major reforms to the planning system which are expected to lead to significant changes in how we fulfil our planning responsibilities and functions, and the Council will need to ensure it is well placed to positively deliver this.
+The government is planning reforms to the planning system which are expected to lead to changes in how we fulfil our planning responsibilities and functions, and the Council will need to ensure it is well placed to positively deliver this.